swanframe/crm/README.md

 - **Manage Users**: Admins can manage users at `/users`.
 - **Profile and Settings**: Access `/profile` and `/settings` for user account management.
 - **WhatsApp Settings** (Optional): Admins can configure the WhatsApp API token (e.g., for Fonnte) at `/whatsapp_settings`.
 This enables the enhanced WhatsApp notification feature for reservations (including upcoming reservations list) and revenue reports.
 If not configured, the sending options will be disabled or ineffective.
+- **Public Reservation Integration**: Customers can make reservations without logging in via embeddable HTML forms on store websites.
+Copy the snippets from `static/snippets/` and paste into your store's website (e.g., homepage).
+  - **reservation-form-only.html**: Form for submitting reservations.
+Customize `store_id`, `whatsapp_target`, and `CRM_ENDPOINT` in the script to match your CRM domain (e.g., `https://crm.example.com`).
+  - **check-status-form-only.html**: Form for checking reservation status by code and phone.
+Customize `FALLBACK_CRM_BASE` to your CRM domain.
+  - After submission, users are redirected to a public detail page (e.g., `/public/reservations/<code>/<phone>`).
+Supports CORS for cross-origin requests from store sites.

 ## Screenshots